tsshadow/scrobbler/docs/system-data-flow.md

 # Analyzer and Scrobbler Data Flow

 This document summarizes how the analyzer and scrobbler modules interact with the data layer.
-The services now operate on dedicated schemas (`medialibrary` and `listens`) that isolate ownership while keeping cross-links through foreign keys.
+The services can operate on dedicated schemas (`medialibrary` and `listens`) that isolate ownership while keeping cross-links through foreign keys.
+Set `SCROBBLER_MEDIALIBRARY_SCHEMA` / `SCROBBLER_LISTENS_SCHEMA` to enable the physical split; leaving them blank keeps both domains inside the connection's default schema.

 ## Analyzer responsibilities